News Deeply: Arctic DeeplyArctic Deeply was an English-language web portal for news about climate change launched in 2015. It was intended to be the second News Deeply site, following the success of Syria Deeply, but was preempted by Ebola Deeply after the Ebola outbreak, and Water Deeply, due to the 2012–2013 North American drought. It included a mix of original news, static content, and aggregated stories. According to managing editor Hannah Hoag, the site was less about breaking news and "more about the connections between issues that have previously been treated on their own."

 Its operations were based in Canada, and it formed partnerships with the Canadian think tank the Centre for International Governance Innovation and OpenCanada, an international affairs publication. it was also sponsored by the New York-based World Policy Institute.
 For distribution, it formed partnerships with Huffington Post and the Associated Press.

 Refugees Deeply

 Refugees Deeply focused on forced migration issues worldwide.
-The Managing Editor was Chralotte Alfred, and Senior Editors, Daniel Howden and Preethi Nallu.
+The Managing Editor was Charlotte Alfred, and Senior Editors, Daniel Howden and Preethi Nallu.

 Oceans Deeply

 Oceans Deeply focused on Ocean health worldwide.
 It was managed by Executive Environment Editor Todd Woody, a veteran environmental journalist who was previously editorial director for environment at TakePart, a digital magazine owned by Participant Media.
 The Managing Editor was Jessica Leber.

 Water Deeply

 Water Deeply was dedicated to covering the water crises in California and the American West.
 Tara Lohan was the Managing Editor.

 Women's Advancement Deeply

 Women's Economic Advancement covered the issues that impact female populations in the developing world.
 The Managing Editor was Megan Clement.